The Golden Compass (film): Critical response

 Debbie Day of Premiere magazine said "The Golden Compass ultimately fails as a film in its broad strokes and inadequate scene development."

 Accolades

-The Golden Compass won the 2008 Oscar for Best Visual Effects and the BAFTA Film Award for Special Visual Effects notably beating what many considered to be the front-runner, Michael Bay's Transformers, which had swept the VES awards prior.
+The Golden Compass won the 2008 Academy Award for Best Visual Effects and the BAFTA Film Award for Special Visual Effects notably beating what many considered to be the front-runner, Michael Bay's Transformers, which had swept the VES awards prior.
 It was also nominated for 2 Critics' Choice Awards in 2007 ("Best Family Film," and "Best Young Actress" for Dakota Blue Richards), 5 Satellite Awards and the Hugo Award for Best Dramatic Presentation, Long Form.
 The Golden Compass was nominated for the National Movie Award for Best Family Film, but lost to Disney/Pixar's WALL-E.

 Music

 French composer Alexandre Desplat composed the film's music.
 British singer Kate Bush wrote and performed the song "Lyra" which is played over the end credits.
-The film's soundtrack album was released on January 22, 2008, by WaterTower Music.
+The film's soundtrack album was released on 11 December 2007, by New Line Records.